 Lifetime Basketball Hoop Assembly Helpful Tips

 Plan on getting a basketball hoop from Lifetime Products this year for Christmas?
 Don’t let assembly of the system slow down or ruin your holiday.
-Here is some helpful tips that will help you during your assembly process.
+Here are some helpful tips that will help you during your Lifetime basketball hoop assembly process.

 When assembling your system, you might find a step that you recognize that parts for and can visualize how they fit into the completed goal.
 If this happens to you, you might be tempted to proceed with what seems an obvious step in the assembly without actually reading the directions.
 While you might luck out and get the step completed properly sometimes, this is definitely not advisable.
 Lifetime frequently puts little notes on certain steps that will direct you to do or not to do something until something else is completed.
 For instance, you might read a note that says “Do not tighten bolts until assembly is complete”; or “Before completing this step, make sure you do ‘this or that thing’ first.”
 By reading the instructions all the way through, you will save time by not having to redo steps when you inevitably get to a step that is not completable based on a previous step not being followed correctly.

 The most important thing I can suggest here is that if you are ordering an inground system and you want to complete the assembly for Christmas, you will need to start several days earlier (longer if the weather does not cooperate).
 For instance, when assembling an in ground basketball system you will need about 72 hours for the cement to set for the inground portion of the system, even when using a ground sleeve.
 Plan ahead, and start assembly with enough time for all steps to be completed properly.
 You do not want to rush assembly of your system and have it set incorrectly.